jotslo/joshscript/README.md

 JOSHJoshJoshJoshJoshJoshJoshJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshJoshJOSHJOshJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOshJOshJOSHJOSHJOSHJOshjosHjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshJOshjosHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOshjoshjoshjoshjoshjoshjoshjoshjoshjoshjoshJoshJoshjoshJOshJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOshJOSHJOSHJOSHJOshjoshjoshjoshjoshjoshjoshJOshjoshjoshjoshjoshjoshjoshjoshjoshJOshjosHjosHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOSHJOsh
 ```
 `> Hello, World!`
-# Instructions
+## Instructions
 1. Edit _association.bat_ and change the path, D:\Documents\Dev\JoshScript\source\JoshScript.py,
-to the location of your "JoshScript.py".
+to the file path where your "E-Script.py" file is saved _(named JoshScript.py previously)_.

-2. Open a text editor, write a program in JoshScript and hit "Save As".
+2. Open a text editor, write a program using operations above and hit "Save As".

 3. Change the file type to "All Files" and then name your program
 anything you would like that ends in _.jsh_, for example "my_program.jsh".

 4. To run your program, open the text file with _association.bat_.
+ \- find it using your file manager's "choose another app"/"browse" option.

-Your JoshScript code should now run successfully.
-(Note: you need to have Python 3.6 installed for this to work)
+Your E-Script code should now run successfully.
+(Note: you need Python 3.6 installed for this to work)